Role of School Governor

 I became a Governor when my three children attended the School and I wanted to support it in providing the best learning environment possible.
 My children have left now but still appreciate the great start it gave them.
 My experience as an Engineering Manager with special responsibilities for Health & Safety have enabled me to contribute to the School's ambition to always provide a safe environment in which the children can develop and learn.

-Linked subject area: Arts
+Linked subject area: Health & Safety

 Mrs Margaret Noon

 I am pleased to have the opportunity as a member of the Governing Body to support the Headteacher and staff in achieving their vision of educational excellence.
 My lifelong professional experience in international education as a Headteacher in the UK and abroad, Her Majesty’s Inspector of Education, Educational Consultant and Adviser enables me to make a positive contribution to the development of Mill Lane teachers and learners.
 Whenever I can I am committed to helping them to thrive and perform their best in a happy and safe environment.
 Having seven grandchildren helps to keep me grounded and in touch with younger points of view!